 Protocols 6, 8 and 9 are excluded from operationalization.

 Guided by the AFAFGIT and its protocols, the ASEAN Customs Transit System (ACTS) is a computerised Customs transit management system available to operators who move goods across borders without paying the required duties and taxes otherwise due when the goods enter (or leave) the country thus requiring only one (final) Customs formality.
 It offers an administratively simple and cost advantageous procedure to carry goods across Customs territories outside the normal import and export Customs regimes.

 The ACTS facilitates trade by allowing traders to transport their goods freely between the participating countries.
 This means that a truck can travel from its point of loading (Departure) to its destination in a different country with fewer obstacles and delays.
 There is no need for a different Customs declaration at each border, and no need to transfer the goods to a different truck in each country.
 The duties and taxes at risk are covered by a single guarantee for all the countries involved in the transit operation.
 All the related information is transmitted through the network from the office of departure to the transit offices and the office of destination.
 To facilitate the movement of goods the Transport Authorities of AMS have agreed to license 500 qualifying vehicles to operate across borders.
-However, for the implementation of the pilot stage, participating AMS have agreed to issue up to 100 licences for the live run phase.
-The implementation of the ACTS will be coordinated by the Customs Authorities and the Land Transport authorities of participating AMS.
+The ACTS is coordinated by the Customs Authorities and the Land Transport authorities of participating AMS.

 Who can participate?

 All traders which include importers, exporters, transporters, freight forwarders and Customs agents are eligible to use the ACTS to transport goods across borders.
 However, the potential users must register as transit traders with the Customs Administration (CA) of participating AMS.
 Each CA will have a set of guidelines on the criteria for eligibility and process of application.